medikoo/es5-ext/README.md

-# es5-ext - ECMAScript5  extensions.
+# es5-ext - ECMAScript5 extensions

 Useful functions and objects that are not part of the standard.
 It's work in progress, new methods are added when needed.

 ## Installation

 Can be used in any environment that implements ES5.
-In ES3 most of it will work with shim (e.g. [es5-shim by kriskowal](https://github.com/kriskowal/es5-shim)) introduced.
+In ES3 most of it will work with shim (e.g. [es5-shim](https://github.com/kriskowal/es5-shim)) introduced.

 To use it with node:

 	$ npm install es5-ext

 ## Usage